Vol. 07 · Issue 42 The Winter Review · February MMXXVI

 §3 — The Masthead

 Our contributors are practitioners — operators, directors, advisors — who write under their own names or, where circumstances require, under a standing byline of the editors.
-We do not accept unsolicited sponsorship, and we do not sell placement.
+Byline discretion is granted only when a named attribution would compromise a live commercial relationship or a continuing fiduciary duty.

 Editorial submissions are considered on the basis of existing relationships with members of the masthead.
 We are a small publication and our capacity is finite.
 New correspondence is welcomed through introduction from a current contributor or subscriber.